dora-team/dora.dev/hugo/content/research/ai/adopt-gen-ai/index.md

 Each of these strategies assumes that AI tooling is available to practitioners, and that initial experiments have indicated success in driving beneficial outcomes to practitioners and the organization, including improving productivity and job satisfaction.

-## Share and be transparent about how the organization plans to use AI
+### Share and be transparent about how the organization plans to use AI

 Our research suggests that organizations that apply this strategy can gain an estimated 11.4% increase in team adoption of AI compared to companies that do not openly communicate their AI plans to employees.
 We recommend that organizations provide employees with transparent information about their AI mission, goals, and adoption plan.
 By articulating both the overarching vision and specific policies, including addressing procedural concerns such as permitted code placement and available tools, you can alleviate employee apprehension and position AI as a means to help everyone focus on more valuable, fulfilling, and creative work.

 You’ll notice a call towards transparency reappearing in the strategies that follow.
 Transparency is part of a healthy organizational culture, and over the years DORA has consistently shown it can help teams be more successful at implementing [technical capabilities associated with improved outcomes](/research/2023/dora-report/).

-## Alleviate anxieties about AI-related job <br />displacement
+### Alleviate anxieties about AI-related job displacement

 The rise of AI has sparked concerns among developers that organizations will use it to automate jobs and reduce headcount.
 DORA found that nearly 15% of respondents expect AI to have a detrimental effect in their careers.